Rachel Hayward MBACP Registered Psychotherapist and Counsellor

-One to one counselling and psychotherapy in Peebles and Edinburgh.
+One to one counselling and psychotherapy in Peebles.

 I am a Registered Member of the BACP.

 I am an experienced counsellor and psychotherapist and can work on a short or long term basis to help clients explore, discover and work through underlying feelings and issues that may appear in the form of anxiety, depression, relationship problems, disordered eating or physical symptoms.

 I work in-depth in a way that makes links with unconscious feelings and patterns to understand current distress.
 I see everyone as an individual and therefore take an integrated - or non rigid - way of thinking and working, to find the most helpful approach for you.